Admissions for Reception Class

 Our admission number for Reception Class is 30 and pupils begin their school life in the September following their fourth birthday.

-Applications for children due to start primary school in September 2018 will open on 6 November 2017 and will close on 15 January 2018.
+Applications for children due to start primary school in September 2019 will open in November 2018 and will close in January 2019.
 More information can be found at www.kent.gov.uk/schooladmissions.
 Parents are encouraged to apply online at www.kent.gov.uk/ola.
-Parents will be informed of which school they have been offered on 18 April 2018.
+Parents will be informed of which school they have been offered in April 2019.

 For advice call 03000 41 21 21 or email email@example.com.